jddunn/tenets/README.md

 ## Why tenets?

-### The Problem

-When working with large codebases, you're constantly:
+When AI pair programming and working with large codebase, you usually have to do a lot of

 - Manually searching for relevant files
-- Copy-pasting code into ChatGPT/Claude
+- Copy-pasting code / docs over and over into multiple LLM prompts
-- Missing important context and dependencies
+- Gathering important context and dependencies structure
-- Repeating the same searches over and over
-- Paying for AI to process irrelevant code

-### The Solution

-tenets uses intelligent algorithms to solve this:
+**tenets** uses intelligent NLP-based algorithms to solve this (no LLM API calls required!):

 ```bash
 # Old way: Manual search and copy